Name That Tune (British game show): Golden Medley

 The contestants attempted to name as many tunes as possible within 30 seconds.
 The clock stopped as soon as a contestant buzzed in to provide the title, although, after five seconds, the clock stopped and the tune was thrown out.
 Each tune was worth £50 but the seventh tune was worth £200.
 The contestant who named seven tunes correctly won the game and went on to the Big Prize Tune.

 Big Prize Tune

 The contestant was escorted on-stage into an isolation booth (which was wired so that they could only hear the host and the piano).
-Then, the pianist opened a golden envelope, with the sheet music for the song, and the host held onto a sealed business-size envelope.
+Then, the pianist opened a golden envelope, with the sheet music for the song, with the title blacked out, and the host held onto a sealed business-size envelope.
 The pianist then played 20 seconds of the song while a timer counted down.
 After 20 seconds of playing, the piano player stopped, and the contestant in the booth (who was allowed to give only one answer) had 10 seconds of thinking time before guessing the song's exact title.
 After the contestant exited the booth, the host then opened the envelope and announced the song's title.
 If the contestant guessed correctly, they won a new car.